 Link to: POTENTIAL SUPERVISORS

-- A completed application form must be submitted via the Novo Nordisk Foundation web-based application system before the application deadline
+- Submit a fully completed application form before the deadline via the Novo Nordisk Foundation web-based application system.

 For more information, see the programme website.